openhorizonrobotics/.github/CONTRIBUTING.md

 ### Git Commit Messages

-- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
+Writing clear and consistent commit messages helps everyone understand the history and purpose of changes.
+When creating commits, keep the following in mind:

+* **Use the present tense**
+  + Describe what the commit does, not what it did.

+      ( ✅ "Add feature" ❌ "Added feature" )

+* **Write in the imperative mood**
+  + Think of the message as a command.

+     ( ✅ "Move cursor to.." ❌ "Moves Cursor to.." )

+* **Keep the subject line concise**
-- Limit the first line to 72 characters or less.
+  + Limit the first line (subject) to 72 characters or fewer.
+Use additional lines for details if needed.

-- Reference issues and pull requests liberally.
+* **Reference issues or pull requests**
+  + Use issue references to link related issues or PRs.

+    ( Example: "Fix typo in README (#42)" )

 ### Code Style